Cheryl Sew Hoy: CityPockets

-In 2010, Yeoh and her co-founder founded her first start-up CityPockets, the very first digital wallet and secondary marketplace for daily deals.
+In 2010, Sew Hoy and her co-founder founded her first start-up CityPockets, the very first digital wallet and secondary marketplace for daily deals.
 CityPockets was among seven startups selected to participate in an accelerator in North Carolina called LaunchBox Digital.

 Some users called CityPockets the "mint.com and ebay for daily deals."
 The technology supported over 50 of the top daily deal sites including Groupon, Living Social, BuyWithMe, Gilt City, Bloomspot, Google Offers, Restaurant.com and Zozi.
 CityPockets was featured prominently in many news and media sites including Fox News, ABC7, CNN, The Wall Street Journal, Forbes, Netted by the Webbys, TechCrunch, GigaOm, AllThingsD, Lifehacker, CNET, Mashable, and TheNextWeb.

-At the beginning of Yeoh's startup journey, she was known to be a scrappy startup entrepreneur where she crashed in a friend's living room futon for 5 months and put herself on a "kale and quinoa" diet in order to maintain a food budget of $35 a week.
-Yeoh eventually raised $770,000 from venture capitalists and angel investors in New York in 2011.
+At the beginning of Sew Hoy's startup journey, she was known to be a scrappy startup entrepreneur where she crashed in a friend's living room futon for 5 months and put herself on a "kale and quinoa" diet in order to maintain a food budget of $35 a week.
+Sew Hoy eventually raised $770,000 from venture capitalists and angel investors in New York in 2011.

 Reclip.It (acquired by Walmart Labs)

-When the daily deal space started consolidating, Yeoh shut down CityPockets and pivoted the company to launch Reclip.It in 2012.
+When the daily deal space started consolidating, Sew Hoy shut down CityPockets and pivoted the company to launch Reclip.It in 2012.
 Reclip.It is a personalized list-making app featuring weekly ads and digital coupons from top retail stores like Walmart, Macy's, Walgreens, Target, BestBuy, Home Depot, CVS, etc. Reclip.
 It was selected by InStyle magazine as "2012 Best of the Web," mentioned as the #1 tool to Shop Smarter on Daily Tekk, and also featured on TechCrunch, Huffington Post, Fast Company, USA Today, Xconomy, and Forbes.

 In Spring of 2013, Reclip.It was acquired by Walmart Labs.
-While the sale amount was not disclosed, Yeoh was reported by the media to be one of nine self-made women millionaires who are making a difference to the US economy.
+While the sale amount was not disclosed, Sew Hoy was reported by the media to be one of nine self-made women millionaires who are making a difference to the US economy.
 The startup had previously received funding from 500 Startups, Great Oaks Venture Capital and angel investors in Silicon Valley and New York, bringing the total funding to just over $1 million.